Andy Cohen Posts Adorable Photo Of Son Ben And Instagram Can’t Handle The Cuteness

 “Omg!
 Ben, I can’t handle cuteness!!” added Vanderprump Rules veteran Katie Maloney-Schwartz.

-You can see Cohen’s ridiculously adorable photo with his son Ben below.
+You can see Cohen’s ridiculously adorable photo with his son below.

 Followers of Cohen’s Instagram account have watched the Bravo star document Ben’s milestones over the past seven months.
 Cohen has posted photos of his son at the beach, snuggling at home, and even in his crib for some tummy time.
 There’s also the occasional tub time snaps that feature Ben with adorable hooded towels on his head.